fizwit/filesystem-reporting-tools/README.md

 report on all meta data is to walk the whole file system tree.  pwalk walks a file system in parallel using many threads.

-### Why write pwalk? ###
+### Why write pwalk?
-Large file systems that support interactive users do not use storage in a deterministic way.
+Large file systems that support interactive users do not grow in a deterministic way.
 As a system administrator I was not able to answer simple questions like: Who used the last 10TB of disk space last night?
 There is no efficient method of discovering this information with very large file systems.
 The UNIX du (disk usage) command can take days to complete with large file systems.
-This is a long time to wait while users are calling you.
+This is a long time to wait while your file system is full and users are calling you.
+Pwalk was written to solve the problem of walking large single name space file system in a timely manor.
+The typical usage of pwalk is to report on NFS mounted file systems.
-Even modern Internet size file systems do not provide APIs to all the metadata in a file system.

 ### Output ###
 The output of pwalk is designed to be loaded into a relational database.
-The size of file systems is much too large be understood or browsed by hand.
+Large file systems are difficult to examine browse or examine by hand.
 A practical approach to examine the file system metadata is with SQL.
 Pwalk performs a ‘stat’ on each file and every field of the inode is reported in CSV format.
-One file is reported per line of output.  pwalk complains about files names that do not load into 'MYSQL' varchar input.
-The file names are POSIX compliant but MYSQL has many limits about what can be loaded into varchar.
-In my environement pwalk complains about a few hundred files per file system which is a very very small percentage of the 52 millioin files.
+One file is reported per line of output.  pwalk complains about file names that do not load into 'MYSQL' varchar fields.
+File names are POSIX compliant but MYSQL has many limits about what can be loaded into a varchar field.
+In my environement pwalk complains about a few hundred files per file system which is a very very small percentage of the 52 million files.
 There should be a flag to report all file names and not just DB safe file names.
 Output can seem to be random since the program is threaded but every file does get reported.